 Beginning Quilting - Adding Borders to a Quilt Top

-Using the proper method to put borders on your quilts is essential for accuracy.
+Using the proper method for adding borders to your quilts is essential for accuracy.
 There are countless new and experienced quilters using what we call the “slap and sew” method instead of the proper “measure and cut” method.

-The measured method will result in a flat quilt, one where the borders have no extra fabric to make quilting difficult.
-This is especially important when you are taking your quilt to a long-arm quilter.
-Although it may seem to be a time saver to just lay a strip on the side, sew it down and cut off the excess, it really doesn't reduce the time by a significant amount.
+The measured method results in a flat quilt, one where the borders have no extra fabric to make quilting difficult.
+Using the measure and cut method for adding borders to your quilts is especially important when you are taking your quilt to a longarm quilter.
+Although it may seem to be a time saver to just lay a strip on the side, sew it down, and cut off the excess, it really doesn't reduce the time by a significant amount.

-The result of slap and sew is too much fabric in the border resulting in wavy borders, sometimes looking like a ruffle has been added!
-This makes it difficult to quilt, particularly if you use the services of a long-arm quilter.
+The result of slap and sew is too much fabric in the border, resulting in wavy borders, sometimes looking like a ruffle has been added!
+This makes it difficult to quilt without getting little fabric tucks and folds in your quilt top.

-So, let's go through the proper method and learn the best way to apply borders.
+So, let's go through the proper method and learn the best way to add borders to a quilt top.

-Lay quilt top on a large surface or on the floor and measure your quilt in three places through the center of your top, average these numbers and cut the borders this length.
-If there is more than 1/2” difference, square the top again, or look for problems in the piecing that need to be fixed before adding the border.
+Lay your quilt top on a large surface or on the floor and measure your quilt in three places through the center of your quilt top.
+Average these numbers and cut the borders this length.
+If there is more than a 1/2” difference between your measurements, square the top again, or look for problems in the piecing that need to be fixed before adding the borders.

-Do not take one measurement on the edge, this will result in inaccuracy, and as you have learned in Basics of Quilting, accuracy is the key to getting good results.
+Do not take only one measurement on the edge when adding borders to a quilt.
+This will result in inaccuracy, and as you have learned in Basics of Quilting, accuracy is the key to getting good results.

 Fold the border and mark the middle.
-Fold it again and mark the quarter points, then, if it is very long, fold once more and mark the eighths.
-Mark the quilt edge in the same measurement.
+Fold it again and mark the quarter points.
+Then, if it is very long, fold once more and mark the eighths.
+Mark the quilt edge in the same measurements.
 Pin the middle of the border to the middle of the quilt.
 Next, pin each end together.
-Match pins at the fourths and eighths and ease the quilt to fit borders.
+Match pins at the fourths and eighths and ease the quilt to fit the border.
 Finally, pin the rest of the border, making sure the fabric is spread evenly.

 In this small sample test quilt, I only pinned in the middle, on the ends, and then in fourths.